 We are on course for delivering around 100 events a year.
 We are good at partnership working and service management.
 We have a great team of people delivering our services.
 We have a good fleet of adapted cycles.
 But this is not the time to rest on our laurels.
 Most of our target participants and customer organisations have unmet needs and we want to continue developing so that we can begin to address more of them.

 When we started we needed a core team with a service delivery focus.
 We now need to expand and develop our public benefit services by strengthening all areas beyond our core competencies So our question is – how should we do this?
-Adding to and refreshing our trustees is a good place to start.
+Refreshing our trustees is a good place to start.
 We need trustees who bring other skills to the organisation beyond what we have achieved by providing high-quality safe events for our participants.
 If you have any ideas, or you would like to become a trustee in one of the areas listed below, please don’t hesitate to get in touch.

 encouraging take up of healthy exercise

-NHS and Social Care liaison
+NHS and Social Care liaison including social prescribing

 The next committee meeting due in August will consider how best to prepare LWFA for the next stage in its development.